- Clothes

 - Shoes

-GOTS uses two standards:
+GOTS uses two grades:

 Find out what's the story behind your clothing by understanding the certificates.
 Use the scores to discover at a glance what a certificate means in different sustainability areas.